Field of Speech Language Pathology

 As stated in the Application Information, a student should apply to the program while he/she is completing his/her first fall semester of SLPA courses.
 While application information is available online, the application packet may be obtained only after enrollment and attendance in SLPA 1101 and 1105.
-All application materials are due to the Admissions office, SSC 2007, by the application deadline date.
+All application materials are due by the application deadline date.

 As stated in the Application Information, Introduction to Speech Language Pathology (SLPA 1101) and Phonetics (SLPA 1105) must be taken or be currently enrolled in prior to applying to the program.
 SLPA 1101 and 1105 is offered in the fall semester only.

 A maximum of 15 to 20 students may be admitted to the program each year.
 The number of students admitted to the SLPA program is limited by the availability of clinical sites.
 Admission is competitive and applicants must meet the minimum prerequisites enumerated in the Degree requirements.